ArockiaAnsi/video-contributions-app/server/README.md

 `uvicorn main:app --reload`

-Default will LISTEN on port localhost:8000
+Default will listen on port localhost:8000